chvostek/shelltools/README.md

 		-v	verbose (show search string, default if on tty)

-	and where daterange is blank for the current day, 0 for yesterday, 1 for the day before, etc.
+	and where daterange is blank for the current day, 0 for yesterday, 1 for the day before, etc. Assuming you're rotating logfiles daily.